 IG markets is one of the cheaper platforms on the market, but one thing to note is that it’s not a CHESS sponsor.
 When you buy shares, you have to register the title (or legal ownership) of the shares on a register.
 The two options is CHESS sponsored shares, or Issuer Sponsored shares.
 We’ll go into this in a bit more detail in another post, but for now just know that there are some advantages to buying shares via a CHESS sponsor (less admin, easier to transfer shares between platforms etc).

 Saxo Capital is actually a subsidiary of the Danish Saxo Bank.
-If you really want access to international markets, IG Markets or Saxo Capital could be a good choice.
+If you really want access to international markets, IG Markets or Saxo Capital could be a choice to consider.
 Keep in mind that, like IG Markets, Saxo Capital is not a CHESS sponsor either.
 It’s got two main offerings for share trading: SaxoTraderGo and SaxoTraderPro (the latter is more for professional and institutional traders).

 |CommSec||CMC Markets||IG Markets||Saxo Capital|